DelphiWorlds/Kastri/Demos/FCMRebooted/ReadMe.md

 This project demonstrates the implementation of Firebase Cloud Messaging (FCM) in Kastri, which extends the built-in support in Delphi by offering additional functionality.

 Key features include:
-- Customized notifications on Android using `RemoteViews` (e.g., multiple text lines, optional image).
+- Customized notifications on Android using `RemoteViews` (e.g., multiple lines of text, optional image).
 - Support for **images in iOS notifications** (refer to [this documentation](NotificationImagesOnIOS.md)).

 The core unit, `DW.FCMManager`, simplifies FCM management by providing an interface (`IFCMManager`).
-You no longer need to create custom classes—just assign event handlers and call the `Start` method on the `FCM` reference.
+You no longer need to create any classes—just assign event handlers and call the `Start` method on the `FCM` reference.

 > **Note:** The `DW.FCMManager` unit requires a patch to the Delphi `FMX.PushNotification.FCM.iOS` unit.
 See [Delphi Source Patch](#delphi-source-patch) for details.